Hot (Pia Mia song)

-"Hot" is a song by American singer Pia Mia released on July 24, 2020, by Republic Records and Electric Feel Entertainment.
-The song follows Mia's previous single, "Princess", and serves as the second single from Mia's upcoming debut studio album.
+"Hot" is a song by Guamanian singer Pia Mia.
+It was released on July 24, 2020, by Republic Records and Electric Feel Entertainment.
 A remix of the song featuring Sean Paul and Flo Milli was released on October 27, 2020.

 Background and composition

 'Hot' is self-explanatory to me.
 It’s about having a spark with someone and being upfront about it.
 I like you, I want you, you better keep it real hot.
 I believe that women should be able to speak on whatever they think and feel — and express their sexuality without a second thought or worry about being judged.